pivotal-cf/docs-pks/nsxt-policy-api-considerations.hbs.md

 ---
-title: Considerations for Using the VMware NSX Policy API with TKGI
+title: Considerations for Using the VMware NSX Policy API with {{ vars.product_short }}

 topic: nsx-t-policy
 ---